tholumuzikhuboni/music-playlist/README.md

-# Music Player Web Application
+# Music Playlist

 ## Overview

-This is a **Music Player Web Application** that allows users to interact with and explore a playlist of uDumakahle music tracks.
+This is a **Music Playlist Web App** that allows users to interact with and explore a playlist of uDumakahle music tracks.
 The app features a dynamic playlist, a toggleable sidebar, and the ability to play and pause music.
 It is designed with HTML, CSS, and JavaScript.

 ## Features